 Frisbee golf in the Queenstown Gardens is a popular pass time.

 Frisbee golf is played much like golf, with similar rules, tee-off areas and targets.
-There are 18 holes and frisbees are thrown at targets, usually trees or chain baskets.
+There are 18 holes and frisbees are thrown at targets.

 Every throw counts!
 Frisbees, maps, scorecards and rules are available at local sports stores.

 The game has been played in the Queenstown Gardens since the early 1980's.
 In 1996 this became the first permanently marked course in New Zealand.